dstore-dbap/LumberMill/src/gambolputty/output/README.md

 Publish incoming events to redis channel.

+channel: Name of redis channel to send data to.
+server: Redis server to connect to.
+port: Port redis server is listening on.
+db: Redis db.
+password: Redis password.
 format: Which event fields to send on, e.g. '%(@timestamp)s - %(url)s - %(country_code)s'.
 If not set the whole event dict is send.

 Configuration example: